 I did my Master thesis at the Institut de l’élevage in Paris with Brigitte Frappat, conducting a qualitative study in dairy cattle farms to understand the motivations and obstacles to reduce the use of antibiotics and to implement practice changes during the dry-off period.
 This project was part of the 2017 Ecoantibio national plan that encourages to rethink the use of antibiotics in animal production, particularly because of the risk of antimicrobial resistance development.
-As a starting point of this huge project, I conducted semi-structured interviews in Brittany with eight conventional farmers and their stakeholders.
-This qualitative study showed that farmers were well aware of the issues relative to the antibiotics consumption, but they did not see how they could reduce it without taking risks.
+As a starting point of this multidisciplinary project, I conducted semi-structured interviews in Brittany with eight conventional farms and their stakeholders.
+This qualitative study showed that farmers were well aware of the issues related to the antibiotics' consumption, but they did not see how they could reduce it without taking risks.
 Additionally, if their vets and advisors were generally motor to change towards less antibiotics use, they sometimes had not enough information or support from their organisations to do so.

 |Since January 2020||